foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

 Outline/Questions
 -----------------
+**Nathen:**  Bryan, you started the Food Fight Show in January of 2012.
+We're approaching the one year anniversary of the show.
+Take us back to the beginning of the year.
+Why did you start the Food Fight Show?
+How well has it met the objectives you set?

 ## Review of 2012
 * Food Fight Show
   * 57 Food Fight Show Episodes (58 if this one goes out before end of